ClementDreptin/ModdingResources/GettingStarted/getting-started.md

 <br/>

+> [!NOTE]
-**Note:** A clean solution with this getting started project is available [here](./GettingStarted) if you want to start from it or play around with it.
+> A clean solution with this getting started project is available [here](./GettingStarted) if you want to start from it or play around with it.
 I recommended doing all the previous steps manually in your own project instead of starting from the example given.
 The best way to learn is to actually do it yourself!

 <br/><br/>